damien-carcel/app-skeleton/README.md

 ## How to use it?

-The client application is made to consume an API, the real implementation being the Symfony one.
-But you can also use a fake API thanks to the [`json-server` library](https://github.com/typicode/json-server) (for development and testing purpose only).
+### Run the full application

-To be able to run the full application (both the API and the client), you'll first need to setup Traefik as a local reverse proxy.
+To be able to run both the API and the client, you'll first need to setup Traefik as a local reverse proxy.
 Please follow [this documentation](https://github.com/damien-carcel/traefik-as-local-reverse-proxy) to achieve that.

 Then you can start the full application using docker by running: